shreyashankar/gpt3-sandbox/docs/priming.md

 ## Interactive Priming

+As great as GPT-3 is, it usually doesn't know how to excel at every task out of the box.
+It benefits greatly from seeing a few examples, a process we like to refer to as "priming".
 Finding a set of examples which focuses GPT-3 on your specific use case will inevitably require a bit of trial-and-error.
 To make this step easier, we designed our GPT interface to allow for easy testing and exploration using the python interactive interpreter.
 Below we walk you through